dbos-inc/dbos-docs/docs/index.md

 - **It's reliable by default**.
 Even if you have to reboot your server, your workflows [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
 - **It's made for DBOS**.
 Starting early next year, you can deploy any Operon application to DBOS's new cloud platform built on our revolutionary, scalable, and secure [cloud-native operating system](https://dbos.dev).

-To get started with Operon today in less than five minutes, check out our [quickstart](./getting-started/quickstart)!
+To get started with DBOS today in less than five minutes, check out our [quickstart](./getting-started/quickstart)!

 ### Main Features